Kajalkansal30/CRM_frontend/README.md

 - Build the app using `npm run build`.
 - Deploy the contents of the `build` folder to your preferred static hosting provider.

+## Known Limitations or Assumptions

+- The frontend assumes the backend API is running and accessible at `http://localhost:5000` or the configured proxy.
+- Google OAuth client ID must be correctly set in the `.env` file for authentication to work.
+- Some features may require additional backend setup or permissions.
+- CORS and authentication token handling depend on backend configuration.
+- Currently, the data for orders and customers is the same for every user.
+Future updates will enable different segment and campaign data for each user.

 ## Contributing